About post-traumatic stress disorder (PTSD)

 Psychiatrists are crucial to the effective treatment of PTSD.

-There are also psychiatrists who have a special interest in treating people with PTSD.
+There are psychiatrists who have specialised expertise in treating people with PTSD.

 A psychiatrist can help with: